 Answer: (300-450)

 My passion in business started when I realized that, in entrepreneurship, problem solving is key.
-If anything, solving problems was the thing I did day in and day out at Mulgi, my first business.
+If anything, solving problems was the thing I did every day at Mulgi, my first business.
 Perfecting Korean dishes.
 Managing cash flow.
 Devising strategies to improve sales.
-I really enjoyed it, and I wanted to learn more – solving problems in various businesses across industries.
+I really enjoyed it, and I wanted to learn more; solving problems in various businesses across industries.

 Therefore, I started my own business consulting firm, Daven’s Advice.
 I consulted my school’s canteen owner, Mrs. Vero, to optimize her operational efficiency by separating food pick-up and payment sections; I proposed to a restaurant owner, Mr. Sentot, to separate his business and personal account to avoid losing track of transactions and cash flow; I made suggestions to a local electronic store owner, Mr. Heru, about strategic locations in Jakarta to expand his business.
 Daven’s Advice presents me with new challenges every day.
-Even with clients that operate in the same industry, I have to solve different problems.
+I had to solve difficult problems even with clients in the same industry.

-There is one thing in common, however.
-That cash flow shows the lifeblood of their businesses and is fundamental for growth.
+There is one thing in common; cash flow shows the lifeblood of their businesses and is fundamental for growth.
 Thus, I decided to study finance in college to develop my technical skillsets in corporate strategy.

 I believe that Penn will be the perfect fit to achieve my career goals.
-Its unique finance department which encompasses four areas of specialization, from banking, financial institutions, to international finance would allow me to learn the subject in an integrated manner.
-I’m engrossed in joining Penn’s FNCE 203 program which develops decision-making abilities in areas related to managerial finance and policies.
-In addition, Penn’s Wharton school of business combines both undergraduates and MBA students in one class, which offers meaningful opportunities to hear perspectives from professionals with considerable work experience directly.
-As an aspiring corporate strategist/consultant, I hope to put my learning into practice through Wharton Undergraduate Consulting Club.
+Its unique finance department which encompasses four areas of specialization, from banking, financial institutions, to international finance would allow me to learn the subject in a holistic manner.
+I am excited to join Penn’s FNCE 203 program which develops decision-making abilities in areas related to managerial finance and policies.
+In addition, Penn’s Wharton school of business combines both undergraduates and MBA students in one class, this provides opportunities for me to get direct perspectives from well experienced professionals.
+As an aspiring corporate strategist/consultant, I hope to put my learning into practice through the Wharton Undergraduate Consulting Club.
 At Penn, I can learn both technical knowledge and the applied aspects of finance in one go.

-My interests also span across other fields, such as foreign languages and technology.
-I wanted to learn Spanish and become skilled in computer programming.
-Having mastered Indonesian, English, Mandarin, I hope to reach as many clients as possible by breaking the language barrier.
+My interests also span across other fields, such as foreign languages and technology Spanish and computer programming are the next skills on my list.
+Having mastered Indonesian, English, and Mandarin, I hope to reach as many clients as possible by breaking the language barrier.
 I would also serve them more effectively by utilizing technology.
-Penn’s flexible curriculum allows me to do all that.
-It provides the opportunity to enrich my learning experience from art and history or music to chemistry or even political science.
+Penn’s flexible curriculum provides me the opportunity to do all that.

 Penn’s top-tier business program coupled with world-class faculty members is the perfect fit to developing my interests while exploring new range of skills.
-Having interviewed one of the alumni at the Hogwarts-esque Fisher Fine Arts Library, his long-lasting impression on new challenges faced everyday at Penn has firmed up my unparalleled decision to be a Quaker.
+Having interviewed one of the alumni at the Hogwarts-esque Fisher Fine Arts Library, his long-lasting impression on new challenges faced every day at Penn has firmed up my unparalleled decision to be a Quaker.

 No need to review